Vanarga/pwshExcel/README.md

 ```

-18. **Read-ExcelPath**
+19. **Read-FilePath**

     **.DESCRIPTION**
-        This function opens a gui window dialog to navigate to an excel file and returns the path.
+        This function opens a gui window dialog to navigate to a file and returns the path.

     **.PARAMETER** - Title
         The mandatory parameter Title, is a string that appears on the navigation window.